staceyjf/staceyjf.github.io/README.md

-# Welcome to my portfolio - come and look at what I've been up to
+# Welcome to my portfolio!

+This web-based application serves as a showcase for the exciting projects I am currently working on.

 <!-- <div align="center">